If you have ever tried woodworking, you know that Woodworking clamps are an essential tool for this industry.

 2.6 Clamping Round Parts

 Let’s say you have a box that features mitered corners.
-What if you need to wrap something around it, but you don’t know which clamp you need?
+What if you need to wrap something around it but don’t know which clamp you need?

 Section 3.
 Woodworking Clamps– How to Use Wood Clamps